motunla/remote-work-stress-R/README.md

 - Logistic regression for burnout prediction
 - Visualization with `ggplot2`
 - PMSE (Predicted Mean Squared Error) comparison for model evaluation

+## Code Access
+The full R script for this analysis is available in `remote_work_stress_analysis.R`.
+It includes data cleaning, regression modeling (linear and logistic), visualization, and PMSE comparison.

 ## My Contributions
 - Led data cleaning and preprocessing for both datasets, including handling missing values and converting categorical variables